-I do know that the kids are happy ( sadly, not always the case in schools).
-I do know that they are literate ( not every product of the school system is).
-I do know that they have enquiring minds and love to read ( a rare thing these days).
-I do know, I hope I know, that whatever happens we will stick together, talk it out and deal with it.
+I do know that the kids are happy which is sadly, not always the case in schools.
+They are literate where not every product of the school system is.
+I also know that they have enquiring minds and love to read.
+Reading can be a rare thing these days.
+I hope I know that whatever happens we will stick together, talk it out and deal with it.
 We will find a way to do whatever it is they want to do because that’s how it’s always been with us.

 Those sleepless times are when I try to remind myself that the school kids’ parents don’t know how it will all turn out either.
 No outcomes are ever assured.

 The world is changing, more and more families across the globe are opting out of the school system.
 There must be good reason for that.

 And by the way, as I press the “publish” button, the boys are out of bed and cooking themselves pancakes for breakfast, one eye on pan, one on their books.
 So far today doesn’t suck.